Urgent surgical care

 Author: surgeon Yurevich VV

-Of all the areas of modern medicine, it is hardly possible to find an area more exciting, dramatic and extreme than surgery.
-The word surgery from the ancient Greek language is literally translated as needlework.
-But only, unlike craft specialties, the surgeon can literally pull out the patient from the hands of death at the right moment.
-Similarly, with the same hands, the surgeon can ruin a person, in the event of a disparity in this great profession.
+Of all the fields of modern medicine, it is hardly possible to find an area more exciting, dramatic and extreme than surgery.
+The word surgery with the ancient Greek language is translated literally as needlework.
+But only, unlike craft specialties, the surgeon can literally pull the patient out of the hands of death at the right moment.
+Similarly, with the same hands, the surgeon can ruin a person, in case of a disparity of this great profession.

-Extreme surgical specialty, like surgical diseases in general, is that both the surgeon and the potential patient can not know what is waiting for him in the next minute.
-After all, at any moment, a situation may arise where the surgeon, after dropping everything, after a few moments is in the operating room next to the patient lying in front of him, and no one else can help the unfortunate person at that moment.
+Extreme surgical specialty, as well as surgical diseases in general, is that, both the surgeon and the potential patient can not know what is waiting for him in the next minute.
+After all, at any moment, a situation may arise where the surgeon, having thrown everything, after a few moments, finds himself in the operating room next to the patient lying in front of him, and no one else can help the unfortunate person at that moment.

 And if before surgery was a luxury, available only in the largest cities, today thanks to carefully planned and planned complex of organizational measures, surgical care, especially urgent and urgent is available to almost every citizen of our country.
-Thanks to this, at present practically every hospital, every city and district center has a specialized surgical department, and a doctor-surgeon is taking in each large polyclinic.
+Thanks to this, at present practically every hospital, every city and district center has a specialized surgical department, and a surgeon is taking a reception at each large polyclinic.

-Surgery is a special field of medicine.
-When surgical care is provided in the overwhelming majority of cases, the treatment and diagnostic procedures are associated, to varying degrees, with penetration into the human body, which is why surgery for a successful and full-fledged functioning requires enormous material and moral costs.
+Surgery is a special area of medicine.
+When surgical care is provided in the overwhelming majority of cases, the treatment and diagnostic procedures are associated to some extent with penetration into the human body, which is why surgery for a successful and full functioning requires huge material and moral costs.
 But on this the importance of surgery does not end.